 Write with a Dry Erase Marker on Level Surface.

-Because there is probably raised writing on your mason jar, I recommend writing the label on a flat surface before affixing it on the jar.
+Because there is probably raised writing on your mason jar , I recommend writing the label on a flat surface before attaching it to the jar.
 It was harder to write neatly when the label was affixed first.

-The above photo is all my mason jars in my pantry.
+The above photo is of all my mason jars in my pantry.

-How to label mason jars so they are lined up with one another?
+How do you label Mason jars so they are lined up with one another?

 If you want a uniform labeling look, line up the jars on their side.

-Using a ruler, and mark a line on all the mason jars with the dry erase marker.
+Using a ruler, mark a line on all the mason jars with the dry-erase marker.
 This will give you a guide for where to place the Chalkboard tape.

-Then, write the labels out and let them dry for a few minutes.
+Then, write the labels and let them dry for a few minutes.

 Visit our other posts where we use Mason Jars: